Why You Can’t Take Photos in the Sistine Chapel (The Real Reason)

 Frequently Asked Questions

-Can you take pictures in the Sistine Chapel?
+Can you take Photos in the Sistine Chapel?

-Why can’t you take pictures in the Sistine Chapel?
+Why can’t you take Photos in the Sistine Chapel?

-Is there a fine for taking pictures in the Sistine Chapel?
+Is there a fine for Photos in the Sistine Chapel?

 There is no official fine, but guards will ask you to put your phone away or delete any unauthorized photos.
 Repeated disobedience may result in being asked to leave.